Sunday, May 24, 2015

 </modem>

-• orange: This section specifies the media access.
-I used some default settings, but consider the media we're trying to use is far much different from the one intended for this use.
-Our media is full duplex; and we do not really need to respect time constraints like time slots nor tx delays.
+• Orange: This section specifies the media access.
+I used some default settings, but keep in mind that the media we are working with is significantly different from what this protocol was originally designed for.
+Our media is full-duplex, so we don’t need to adhere to time constraints like time slots or transmission delays.

-• yellow: This section specifies the channel settings and the binding with the actual Linux interface, in this case sm0.
+• Yellow: This section sets the channel parameters and binds the configuration to the Linux network interface—in this case, sm0.

-• green: This sections specify the modulation and demodulation method, the throughput and frequencies involved.
-Feel yourself free to try various combinations to find the best in your situation.
+• Green: Here, you configure the modulation and demodulation method, throughput, and frequencies.
+Feel free to experiment with different combinations to find what works best in your specific environment.

-• cyan: This section specifies the packet mode setting parameters.
-In this section you assign the layer 2 and layer 3 address for your connection.
+• Cyan: This section outlines the packet mode parameters.
+It assigns the Layer 2 and Layer 3 addresses for your connection.

 Alsa loopback device aloop